 What if I can’t provide verification from my employer of an income change?
 We will process the income change as soon as possible.
 Due to Shelter in Place, we are accepting self-certifications.

 What if I am going through the re-examination process and I still need to submit documents?
+You can use the Online Portal on our website for your annual reexamination.
+Select Resident portal.
+If you haven’t already received a registration code for the portal, contact our Eligibility and Occupancy staff.
 Annual reexaminations may be postponed.
 Additionally, at this time we are not requesting verification documents for annual re-examinations, and we may complete your re-examination based on self-certifications.
 We will contact you with a new request if we still need any information.
+If you need assistance completing your re-examinations, we are offering to complete it with you by phone.

 What if the Landlord increases the contract rent?
 The Landlord and you must notify the Housing Authority in writing of any contract rent increase; the Housing Authority will review and will sent a written notification to both the tenant and landlord of any changes to your portion of rent.